geraveoyomama/sconce/README.md

  - Wine 9 (staging, esync compatible)
  - Configurable parameters for the container (torch autostart, password config).
  - Torch GUI over VNC (password configurable).
+ - No permission issues.
+They are directly passed through to the container.

 ## Requirements
 ---
 - podman